nibheis/picocalc_trixie/README.md

 There are 2 ways to access your Raspberry Pi zero 2W:

 1. Use `ssh`.
-You'll get the IP address on your router.
+You will get the IP address of your Pi by checking your router
-2. Connect the Pi to a monitor and use a Keyboard.
+2. Connect the Pi to a monitor and a keyboard

 ## Step 3: Clone this repository